EJKinger/new-repo/_posts/2015-08-29-Govtrack-API-Full-Stack-Solution.markdown

 {% endhighlight %}
 </p>
 <p>
 Finally, within our controller we actually query the API.
-I say this, but the actual query is abstracted away using
+I say this, but the actual query is abstracted away further using
 <a href="https://github.com/markgx/govtrack-node">GovTrack Node</a>
 We promisify the govTrack node library to eliminate any synchronicity issues.
 Then, once the response is received we begin the long journy back up the stack to the user.
 {% highlight js %}